ec-europa/ecl-twig/docs/decisions/001-strip-whitespaces.md

 Here's the plan to follow:

-1. the developper creates the component X with dashes on all the control structures and other tags that might generate whitespaces
+1. the developer creates the component X with dashes on all the control structures and other tags that might generate whitespaces
-2. the developper takes the Jest snapshots and open a PR
+2. the developer takes the Jest snapshots and opens a PR
 3. the reviewer validates the component and the snapshots, and then merges the PR
 4. the reviewer creates a Jira ticket: "Improve quality of component X".
 The goal of the ticket is to remove as many dashes as possible.